neonlabsorg/neon-evm.docs/docs/developing/verify_facilities/verify_manually.md

 ## Step 2: Verify the deployed contract

-To verify the deployed contract from the above step, let's take an example of a deployed contract with address `0x00407307F5eb91dFCC406E88618dB8aAE7d715B8` on Neon EVM Devnet.

 If your smart contract references different solidity files in its imports, you can upload a flattened version of the smart contract or upload each solidity file your smart contract references.

 To flatten your contract, right-click the filename on your Remix.IDE file explorer, and choose flatten.
 Remix.IDE will generate a flattened version of your smart contract e.g., TestERC20_flattened.sol in this case, that you can paste into NeonScan or Blockscout.